peelmicro/purchase-slack-command-dotnet/README.md

 The key learnings of this course include:

-* how to create a slash command for Slack
+* how to create a Slack command for Slack
 * how to create an interactive message with buttons
 * how to process a button being clicked in a Slack message
 * how to send direct messages to users in Slack from a Slack bot